shenlebantongying/Ellisya_virtual_machine/README.md

 ## Specification V1

-Ellisya Virtual Machine is a switch & register based VM.
+Ellisya Virtual Machine is a switch & register based VM implemented in C/C++.
 It has 3 registers $1 $2 and $3.
 Each register can hold 2 bytes of information.

 A 4 byte cache can be used to hold bigger immediate value.